-Constructing the largest self-perform concrete project in DPR history comes with immense challenges.
-Aided by two giant luffing cranes, crews are erecting the structure using a self-climbing core wall forming system.
-Extensive planning and cycle scheduling detailed to the hour for deck pours, have been essential to maintain the critical schedule, which includes liquidated damages if not met.
+Constructing the largest self-perform concrete project in DPR history came with immense challenges.
+Aided by two giant luffing cranes, crews erected the structure using a self-climbing core wall forming system.
+Extensive planning and cycle scheduling detailed to the hour for deck pours, were essential to maintain the critical schedule, which includes liquidated damages if not met.

-Another key hurdle has been preventing water intrusion from the adjacent lake and creek all while working in busy downtown Austin.
+Another key hurdle was preventing water intrusion from the adjacent lake and creek all while working in busy downtown Austin.
 The team’s solution—constructing a massive six-level, 70-ft.-deep diaphragm wall—was a complex endeavor itself.
-The wall is socketed 10 feet below the mat foundation and encompasses the entire perimeter of the building serving as the below grade foundation wall.
+The wall was socketed 10 feet below the mat foundation and encompassed the entire perimeter of the building serving as the below grade foundation wall.
 Its construction allowed crews to avoid water intrusion issues during the below grade work.

-A VDC-enabled workforce, from our SPW teams to PEs to Superintendents, has incorporated a high level of building information modeling into virtually every aspect of the project.
-This includes detailed modeling to coordinate and construct the exterior curtainwall to the skilled, best-in-class SPW concrete team using VDC and 4-D scheduling to plan and execute what is arguably the most complex and single biggest self-perform concrete project that DPR has undertaken.
+A VDC-enabled workforce, including self-perform work SPW) teams, project engineers and superintendents, incorporated a high level of building information modeling into virtually every aspect of the project.
+This included detailed modeling to coordinate and construct the exterior curtainwall.
+The SPW concrete team used VDC and 4-D scheduling to plan and execute what is arguably the most complex and single biggest self-perform concrete project that DPR has undertaken to date.

 Employing a diaphragm wall to de-risk the site was another unique solution DPR brought to the table, differentiating this project from neighboring jobs that similarly battled water intrusion issues using more traditional approaches.
 DPR drew upon its national resources and expertise from other regions to successfully complete the wall.

-Finally, building a high performing team from the start that is focused on meeting the owner’s expectations for schedule, quality and cost has been a fundamental solution on this project.
-That has included leveraging DPR’s SPW concrete crews and self-perform teams that successfully delivered other local Austin projects including Third and Shoal and the Marriott Austin projects.
+Finally, building a high performing team from the start was focused on meeting the owner’s expectations for schedule, quality and cost was a fundamental solution on this project.
+That included leveraging DPR’s SPW teams that successfully delivered other local Austin projects including Third and Shoal and the Marriott Austin projects.

 View From Above: Block 185 Crown Install